MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 > [!div class="mx-imgBorder"]
 > ![](media/add-attributes2.png "Add attributes")

-Then you will get to the **Search, sort & filter** page.
+You will see the **Search, sort & filter** page.
 In the example shown below, many attributes were already selected.

 > [!div class="mx-imgBorder"]
 > ![](media/search-sort-filter.png "Search sort filter")

-You can always add more attributes via the **Add** button (shown in red below).
+You can always add more attributes via **Add** (shown in red below).
 You can also remove any selected attributes using the button shown in blue.

 > [!div class="mx-imgBorder"]
 > ![](media/search-sort-filter-add.png "Add attribute")

 ## Exploring the Search, sort & filter page

-Let's explore the table on this page, going left to right:
+Let's explore the table on this page, going left to right.

 > [!div class="mx-imgBorder"]
 > ![](media/search-sort-filter-edit.png "Edit attribute")